| Click any image for a larger view

 toilet paper consisted of - whatever.
 Motto: "Rain, snow,

-shine - watch your step!"
+shine - watch your step!" | Weeks passed, and then without

 warning the group was put on a train headed for the port of Odessa